ThomasKrauss/Reconnect/my-utilities/README.md

 And that tell you the dependency parser should be improved on that point to take into account systems that are not loaded in the image (because they are not available or because they are not needed per se).

-Call for help: action in Lisp may contain nearly any character possible and that includes some that are not accepted by outside programs.
+*Call for help*: action in Lisp may contain nearly any character possible and that includes some that are not accepted by outside programs.
 Namely Windows for me.
 But usage files are named after an action name.
 So I have used a simple but awful strategy.

 I have a list of forbidden characters and when I spot them in the name of an action, I replaced them by a tilde followed by the index of the offending character in my list.